 It was a horrific car crash.
 On the way home from swim practice in 2004, eighteen-year old Brian Boyle’s future changed in an instant when a dump truck plowed into his vehicle.
 He was airlifted to a shock-trauma hospital.
 He had lost sixty percent of his blood, his heart had moved across his chest, and his organs and pelvis were pulverized.
 He was placed in a medically-induced coma.
 When Brian finally emerged from the coma two months later, he had no memory of the accident.
 He could see and hear, but not move or talk.
 Unable to communicate to his doctors, nurses, or frantic parents, he heard words like “vegetable” and “nursing home.”
 If he lived, doctors predicted he might not be able to walk again, and certainly not swim.
 Then, miraculously, Brian clawed his way back to the living.
 First blinking his eyelids, then squeezing a hand, then smiling, he gradually emerged from his locked-in state.
 The former swimmer and bodybuilder had lost one hundred pounds.

-In 2007 Brian Boyle staged what many consider to be one of the greatest comebacks in sports history when he crossed the finish line at the Hawaii Ironman just three years after leaving the Intensive Care Unit.
+In 2007 Brian became a certified personal trainer through the American Council of Exercise to help do his part of inspiring the world to improve their health and fitness.
+In the same year he staged what many consider to be one of the greatest comebacks in sports history when he crossed the finish line at the Hawaii Ironman just three years after leaving the Intensive Care Unit.

-His story has been featured on the Ellen DeGeneres Show, NBC’s Today Show, ESPN, and several other programs throughout the country that have earned Emmy nominations and have won several awards.
+His story has been featured on the Ellen DeGeneres Show, NBC’s Today Show, ESPN, and several other programs throughout the country that have earned Emmy nominations and awards.

 His journey of courage and determination has touched the hearts of many and his story and the message it carries has been celebrated around the world.